 The eruption destroyed Pompeii and its neighboring city, Herculaneum.
 They have excavated the two sites since the 18th century, revealing an amazing snapshot of daily life in ancient Rome.

 Visiting Pompeii is one of the most popular tourist activities in all of Italy.
 The ruins are easily accessible from Naples by bus or train, or by car if you’re staying near Pompeii itself.
+Just make sure to brush up on the best facts about pizza and Naples.
 These ancient ruins are one of the most famous sites in the entire country.
 But you can all visit Herculaneum, which is less touristy.
 And the attractions are just as good.
 And a great off-the-beaten path for this travel guide.

 Punta Campanella, one of the most beautiful places along the Amalfi Coast, is in the Gulf of Naples, and the Tyrrhenian sea.
 The cliff overlooking the sea is about 485 meters high and has a magnificent view of the Gulf.

 The Punta Campanella is a natural landmark that must be visited.
 And gives travelers a chance to see both the Amalfi Coast and Tyrrhenian sea in all its glory.
 The location has been inhabited for a long time.
 As shown by archaeological finds that have been discovered during excavations in recent years.